top of page

 1.10 PROMPTING – No prompting or assistance of any kind may be rendered to a competitor in any section during a performance.
 Any infringement of this will render the competitor liable for disqualification.

-1.11 ADDRESSING THE AUDIENCE – No competitor shall address the audience from the stage during a section, except where such address is intrinsic to the performance.
+stage during a section, except where such address is intrinsic to the performance.
 Any competitor violating this condition will be liable for disqualification.

-1.12 REPEATING ITEMS – A competitor must not use the same item more than once during the Festival season.
+1.12 REPEATING ITEMS – A competitor must not use the same item more than once during the festival season.

-1.13 CURTAIN – In Tap, Jazz, Classical, National and Song & Dance solos, duo/trios, no front curtain to be used.
+curtain to be used.
 Curtain may be used to set props for Champion sections and Character solos / duos / trios only.
 Curtain will be used for all groups.

 1.14 BACKSTAGE – Admission to side stage is by PASS ONLY and must be worn at all times (available from the Committee Office).
 There is to be no standing in wings (teacher/assistant of competitor on stage only permitted in the wings).
-No dancing school tops/advertising to be worn on stage area - preferably black clothing only.

-1.15 Venue Auditorium - STRICTLY:- NO FILMING / NO VIDEOING / NO PHOTOS / NO PHONE CALLS.
+1.15 Venue Auditorium – STRICTLY NO FILMING / NO VIDEOING / NO PHOTOS / NO PHONE CALLS.
 Offenders will be asked to leave the Venue.
-Please be courteous and obey these rules - texting between sessions is permitted (i.e. when no competitors on stage).
-Children under the age of 12, are permitted to sit in the back row of the Venue with electronic devices.
-Devices must either be on silent mode or used with headphones.
+Please be courteous and obey these rules - texting between sessions is permitted (i.e. when no competitors on

-1.16 COPYRIGHT – The Launceston Festival of Dance Inc. holds a OneMusic Australia Licence and will not be liable for any infringement of copyright.
+1.16 COPYRIGHT – The Launceston Festival of Dance Inc. holds a One Music Australia Licence and will not be liable for any infringement of copyright.
 Individual competitors/teachers are responsible for royalty payments.
 Where necessary appropriate permission or licence for the making of recordings of Copyright music works, must be obtained where these recordings are used as a backing for their Festival of Dance performance.

-1.17 ERRORS – All care has been taken in the compilation of the Program and the Committee reserves the right to rectify any errors.
+1.17 ERRORS – All care has been taken in the compilation of the Program, and the Committee reserves the right to rectify any errors.

 1.18 MARKS – Marks are not recorded on critique sheets.